Davante Adams

-Davante Lavell Adams (born December 24, 1992) is an American football wide receiver for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at Fresno State, and was selected by the Green Bay Packers in the second round of the 2014 NFL Draft.
+Davante Lavell Adams (born December 24, 1992) is an American professional football wide receiver for the Los Angeles Rams of the National Football League (NFL).
+He played two seasons of college football for the Fresno State Bulldogs and was named a second-team All-American in 2013 before being selected in the second round of the 2014 NFL draft by the Green Bay Packers.

+Early in his career with the Packers, Adams was low in the wide receiver depth chart behind teammates Jordy Nelson and Randall Cobb.
+After being named to his first Pro Bowl in 2017, Adams signed a four-year, $58 million contract extension.
+For the next four seasons, Adams was the top wide receiver on the team, forming a close bond with quarterback Aaron Rodgers that culminated in leading the league in receiving touchdowns in 2020 and setting career bests in receptions and receiving yards in 2021.
+During his eight-year tenure with the Packers, Adams only missed 13 games, was named First-team All-Pro two times, and was selected to the Pro Bowl on five occasions.

+After contract negotiations failed between the Packers and Adams during the 2022 offseason, he was traded to the Las Vegas Raiders for a first-round and second-round draft pick.
+Adams then signed a five-year, $141 million contract that made him the highest-paid wide receiver at the time.
+In his first season with the Raiders, Adams led the league in receiving touchdowns and was named to his sixth consecutive Pro Bowl.
+He requested a trade during the 2024 season and was dealt to the New York Jets, reuniting him with Rodgers.
+Adams was released following the season and later signed a two-year deal with the Rams.

-Early years
+Early life

-Adams was born to Douglas Adams and Pamela Brown on December 24, 1992.
+Davante Lavell Adams was born to Douglas Adams and Pamela Brown on December 24, 1992.
 He has a brother and two sisters.
 From East Palo Alto, California, Adams attended Palo Alto High School in neighboring Palo Alto, California.
 As a senior two-way starter for the Vikings football team, he led the school to a CIF state championship.
 He had 64 receptions for 1,094 yards and 12 touchdowns, and as a cornerback on defense he totaled 44 tackles, including two for a loss, two forced fumbles, an interception, and four passes defended.
 He also played basketball and was considered a two-star recruit in that sport.
 Lettering all four years in basketball, he averaged 9.0 points, 5.8 rebounds, and 5.4 assists as a senior.
-He was recruited by Fresno State, California, Hawai'i, and San Diego State.
+He was recruited by California State University, Fresno, University of Hawaiʻi, and San Diego State.
 Adams committed to play college football at Fresno State.